swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 ### Use "isolation" terminology instead of "execution"

-One other possibility is to use isolation terminology instead of `@execution` for the syntax.
-This direction does not accomplish goal 1. in the previous section to have a consistent meaning for `nonisolated` across synchronous and async functions.
+Another possibility is to use isolation terminology instead of `@execution` for the syntax.
+This direction does not accomplish the goal of having a section to have a consistent meaning for `nonisolated` across synchronous and async functions.
 If the attribute were spelled `@isolated(caller)` and `@isolated(concurrent)`, presumably that attribute would not work together with `nonisolated`; it would instead be an alternative kind of actor isolation.
+`@isolated(concurrent)` also doesn't make much sense because the concurrent executor does not provide isolation at all - isolation is only provided by actors and tasks.

 Having `@execution(caller)` as an attribute that is used together with `nonisolated` leads to a simpler programming model because after the upcoming